 At the end of the 1000-year reign of Christ on earth, God will re-create the heavens and earth.
 The Apostle John states, “Then I saw a new heaven and a new earth; for the first heaven and the first earth passed away” (Revelation 21:1).
 Eternal in form, the re-created heavens and earth will be suitable for existence within the eternal kingdom of God.
 They will serve to accommodate the eternal God in the midst of all who have placed their faith in Jesus the Christ, Jew and Gentile alike.
 The faithful redeemed will forever enjoy the unending, ever present reality of fullness of life shared with God.

 The devil and his angels were originally created in a state of holiness under rule of divine life (zoe).
 Relative to their original status in the kingdom of God and subsequent choice to reject God, they have no hope of redemption or restoration to kingdom citizenship.

-In contrast, mankind begins existence outside of the kingdom of God in a fallen state under rule of divine law.
+In contrast, mankind begins existence outside of the kingdom of God in a fallen state under the rule of law.
 He is completely unworthy of redemption.
-Nevertheless, God has graciously chosen to provide mankind with the choice to experience justification from all sin, exult in the amazing privilege of shared-life and enjoy kingdom citizenship under eternal rule of divine life (zoe).
-It is an unconditional benefit of the Eternal Covenant.

 The banishment of the angels from the kingdom of God provided the need for its repopulation.
+During the present age, the New Testament church is the divinely chosen instrument.
 The selfless love, unfailing mercy and absolute justice of God established the motive.

 © 2018 James Hiatt